ferib/U8Disasm/readme.md

 ### U8 Form

-The `Examples\U8Form` makes use of the `U8Disasm.Analyser` to identify possible subroutines made of code blocks.
+The `Examples\U8Form` makes use of the `U8Disasm.Analyser` to identify possible subroutines by analysing blocks of code.